SF-WDI-LABS/tunely-angular/docs/sprint5.md

 This sprint we will:
 * Add ability to `POST`, `UPDATE`, and `DELETE` songs

-1. I want your song show page to look like this:
+1. Update your album show page to show a list of songs, like this:

   ![full-view](https://cloud.githubusercontent.com/assets/3010270/14510977/4b621d0e-0189-11e6-82b0-965e6d1f0484.png)

+1. Submitting the "+ Add Song" form should add a new song to the UI and the database.

+1. Clicking the delete button near each song should remove that song from the UI and from the database.

-1. With an inline edit that changes the text into an input field and the blue and red buttons into a green save button like this:
+1. Clicking the pencil icon near each song should allow editing that song.
+Create an inline edit form by changing the text on the page into an input field, removing the edit and delete buttons, and adding a green save button, like this:

   ![inline-edit](https://cloud.githubusercontent.com/assets/3010270/14510992/5f7e0fbe-0189-11e6-9bfc-1e6751c23f7a.png)

 1. Make all the things work!
 Go!!!! <3

+## Hints

+1. Reference Sprints 1-4.

+1. You won't need to add new routes.
+You can add your new logic to the controller in charge of the view you're modifying.

+  <details><summary>Click for a reminder...</summary>
+   > Check your routes in app.js.

+     <details><summary>Click for controller name...</summary>
+       >`AlbumsShowController`</details>